Home > Government > Office of the Mayor > Miami-Dade Poets

 Generation 305 logo on green field

-Painting of mangroves by artist Xavier Cortada
+painting of mangroves by artist Xavier Cortada

 Read the County's first heroic sonnet eco-crown for Mayor Daniella Levine Cava and the residents of Miami-Dade County.